 When it comes time to get a bond, you’ll work with a surety company to purchase one.
 Here’s the kicker though: you can’t just walk into a bonding company’s office and walk out with a bond.
 You have to submit a bond application and qualify, which means there’s some underwriting that we have to do to assess your risk.
 It’s kind of like applying for a mortgage at the bank.

 There aren’t specific financial requirements you have to meet - bonds operate on a case-by-case basis.
-Underwriters will take a look at documents like your financial statements and WIP reports to get a sense of your financial position, along with your organizational strengths and weaknesses.
+In the bonding process underwriters will take a look at documents like your financial statements and WIP reports to get a sense of your financial position, along with your organizational strengths and weaknesses.
 We’ll also sit down with you and get a feel of your personality.
 While the financial side is important, a lot of what we’re looking for boils down to:

 - Are you trustworthy?